vircon32/CommunityContent/Games/SkywardEscape/README.md

 the available  release binaries).
 This  way students also got  some added exposure interacting with code and build processes they did not create.

 SKYWARD ESCAPE is a beautiful example of a student embracing the concepts being learned in class while dabbling on their own in pursuit of some end result.

+## Vircon32 DevTools version

+Due  to the  use of  `%define` statements,  Vircon32 DevTools  v24.2.4 or later is required to build the cartridge.

 ## How to play